svilupp/AIHelpMe.jl/README.md

 - Enhancement of the marginal information provided by the RAG context.
 - Expansion of content sources beyond docstrings, potentially including documentation sites and community resources like Discourse or Slack posts.

-Please note that this is merely a pre-release to gauge the interest in this project.
+Please note that this is merely a pre-release - we still have a long way to go...